a1722797/EC2017/README.txt

 project.

-The main entry point for the program is in ./src/ec2017/ga/tsp/TSPProblem.java When run, the project will load the EA parameters is config.properties and run the algorithm.
+The main entry point for the program is in ./src/ec2017/ga/tsp/TSPProblem.java When run, the project will load the EA parameters in config.properties and run the algorithm.
 This file contains comments describing what options can be configured.
 If you'd like to try the program without waiting days, remove the